fmbot-discord/docs/docs/supporter.md

 - An emote behind their name (⭐)
 - Their name permanently added to the list of supporters (`.supporters`)
 - A chance of sponsoring a chart
+- Exclusive role and channel on [our Discord](https://discord.gg/6y3jJjtDqK)
 - Friend limit increased to 15 (up from 12)
 - WhoKnows tracking increased to all their music (instead of top 4/5/6k artist/albums/tracks)
 - Any future supporter advantages